Harris rejects criticism over lack of border visit: 'And I haven't been to Europe' - KION546

 Harris is facing the first major diplomatic test of her vice presidency, and her trip to Guatemala and Mexico underscores the Biden administration’s heightened focus on Central America and migration from the region.

-The vice president met with Guatemalan President Alejandro Giammattei on Monday, and on Tuesday will fly to Mexico and meet with Mexican President Andrés Manuel López Obrador.
+The vice president met with Guatemalan President Alejandro Giammattei on Monday, and on Tuesday flew to Mexico to meet with Mexican President Andrés Manuel López Obrador.

+Harris said Tuesday she believed the US and Mexico were “embarking on a new era” during her meeting with López Obrador and touted the longstanding relationship between their two bordering nations.

 The vice president is expected to focus on economic development, climate and food insecurity and women and young people during her trip to the region, according to her staff.
 In Guatemala, the vice president met Guatemalan community leaders, innovators and entrepreneurs and greeted and thanked US embassy staff.
 In Mexico, Harris will participate in a conversation with female entrepreneurs, hold a roundtable with labor workers and greet US mission Mexico staff.